-Become a Nutritionist in District of Columbia
+How to Become a Nutritionist in District of Columbia - DC

-Training and programs will provide coursework in diet, anatomy and exercise along with core classes in science, anatomy, biology, chemistry and mathematics.
-Washington, DC supports education and has proved it with an on-going tuition assistance program.
+Washington, DC has proven its support of education with an on-going tuition assistance program.
 The D.C.
-Tuition Assistance Grant Program has given in excess of $100 million (that’s right one hundred million dollars) to students since the year 2000.
-Assistance is available to resident or out-of state students and provides relief for public and private education, as well as limited funding for community colleges.
+Tuition Assistance Grant Program has given in excess of $100 million (yes, one hundred million dollars) to students since the year 2000.
+Assistance is available to both resident and out-of state students, and provides relief for public and private education, as well as limited funding for community colleges.
 Funds are available to cover costs of books and materials as well as housing, and may even be used at accredited universities across the nation.
 Special consideration is given to any Washington, DC student who was directly affected by the tragedy on 9/11/2001.